 MP for Ribble Valley

-Maya Ellis is the Labour (Co-op) MP for Ribble Valley, elected in July 2024.
-She serves on the Housing, Communities and Local Government Committee and previously sat on the committee for the English Devolution and Community Empowerment Bill.
-Her voting pattern places her on the centre-left of the Labour spectrum.
+Maya Ellis is a Labour (Co-op) MP for Ribble Valley, elected in 2024.
+She serves on the Housing, Communities and Local Government Committee from October 2024, and was a member of the English Devolution and Community Empowerment Bill committee from 15 September to 28 October 2025.

 Generated 21 February 2026